-Find the center of the design you have and design it so that with every 4 running stitches intersects on a square- usually this is a white square.
-But when it is a coloured square a different effect is created.
+Find the center of the design you have and design it so that with every 4 running stitches intersects on a square- usually, this is a white square.
+But when it is a colored square a different effect is created.
 Double cross stitches are the first stitches made.
 This is usually used to make outlines.

 Mark running stitches.
 Then the woven circles and then the loop stitches are marked.

-The running stitches are worked over the coloured / white squares
+The running stitches are worked over the colored / white squares.

 How to do Chicken scratch embroidery – Border design